divadbaroon/Junov.1/README.md

 # Juno

 Designed for effortless setup, training, and usage of intelligent, text-to-speech entities.
-Built on leading AI platforms, it delivers a state-of-the-art virtual assistant that's modular, customizable, and versatile for various use cases.
+Built on leading AI platforms, Juno delivers a state-of-the-art virtual assistant that's modular, customizable, and versatile for various use cases.

 <details>
 <summary><b>Key Features 🌐</b></summary>